Healthcare Cost Control

 • Seizures

-Clinics are better suited for
+Clinics are better for

 • Mild fever or flu